 Asthma is an extremely common chronic and potentially life threatening condition.
 It affects nearly 10% of children and a large number of adults too.
 There are over 25,000 emergency hospital admissions for asthma amongst children in the UK every year and many more when you include adult asthmatics too.
 Many asthmatics find that there is a particular time of year when their asthma becomes more difficult to control.
 For some the cold weather is a challenge.
 However for many Spring is particularly difficult.

-When someone has Asthma; their airways go into spasm which causes tightness of the chest; the linings of the airways become inflamed and produce phlegm leading to extreme difficulty in breathing.
+When someone has Asthma; their airways go into spasm which causes tightness of the chest.
+The linings of the airways become inflamed and produce phlegm leading to extreme difficulty in breathing.

 What are the triggers?

 Pollen and pollution are increasingly responsible for triggering asthma.
 Many people find a worsening of their symptoms in Spring, combined with the onset of hay fever.
 There are many species of grasses, trees and weeds in the UK.
 Some people are particularly sensitive to some and do not react at all to others.
 There is also huge variation around the country as to when pollen is released.
 People can begin to suffer from hay fever as early as January.
-About 20% of people with hay fever are allergic to birch tree pollen and this, as well as oak and plane trees, is responsible for many unpleasant symptoms and can exacerbate asthma.
+About 20% of people with hay fever are allergic to birch tree pollen and this, as well as oak and plane trees, are responsible for many unpleasant symptoms and can exacerbate asthma.

 Grass pollens are the most common cause of hay fever and usually affect people in May, June and July.